earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/in-class/2017-04-19-social-media-03-text-mine-twitter-data-r.md

 ---
 layout: single
-title: "Use tidytext to text mine social media - twitter data using the twitter API from rtweet in R"
+title: "Mining Twitter Data With TidyText"
-excerpt: "This lesson provides an example of modularizing code in R. "
+excerpt: "When mining Twitter data, you can use the tidytext package to analyze behavior and events, such as forest fires.
+Learn how to use tidytext to mine social media."
 authors: ['Leah Wasser','Carson Farmer']
-modified: '2017-11-22'
+modified: '2017-11-23'
 category: [courses]
 class-lesson: ['social-media-r']
 permalink: /courses/earth-analytics/get-data-using-apis/text-mining-twitter-data-intro-r/